Powwow: Setup

 A pow wow is often set up as a series of large circles.
 The center circle is the dance arena, outside of which is a larger circle consisting of the MC's table, drum groups, and sitting areas for dancers and their families.
-Beyond these two circles for participants is an area for spectators, while outside of all are designated areas with vendor's booths, where one can buy food (including frybread and Indian tacos), music, jewelry, souvenirs, arts and crafts, beadwork, leather, and regalia supplies.
+Beyond these two circles for participants is an area for spectators, while outside of all are designated areas with vendor's booths, where one can buy food, music, jewelry, souvenirs, arts and crafts, beadwork, leather, and regalia supplies.

 At outdoor pow wows, this circle is often covered by either a committee-built arbor or tent, or each group, particularly the MC and the drums, will provide their own.
 While most of the time, a tent provides shelter from the sun, rain can also plague outdoor events.
 It is particularly important to protect the drums used by the drum groups, as they are sensitive to temperature changes and, if it rains, they cannot get wet.
 Most vendors provide their own tents or shelters at an outdoor pow wow.

 Etiquette

-Pow wow etiquette is required; such as rules for when photography is or is not acceptable, protocol for the Grand Entry, and so on.
-A few guidelines are common; clothing worn by participants is known as "regalia" and not to be called a "costume."
-Some rules are for common sense courtesy: drums have special rules and should not be touched or played by those not a part of the drum group.
-People and their regalia should not be touched without permission.
-Photographs are also a big part of pow wow etiquette.
-Depending on the reservation and ceremony, viewers should ask before taking photographs or recording videos or tapes.
-Some tribes, such as the Pascua Yaqui and Hopi, ban photos and sketches of ceremonies.
+Pow-wow etiquette includes guidelines regarding acceptable behavior, such as rules for photography and protocol during the Grand Entry.
+Common practices emphasize respect for participants and traditions.
+The clothing worn by participants is referred to as "regalia" and should not be called a "costume".
+Additionally, certain rules promote courtesy, such as refraining from touching or playing the drums unless one is part of the drum group.
+It is also important to avoid touching individuals or their regalia without permission.
+Certain tribes, including the Pascua Yaqui and Hopi, prohibit photography and sketching during ceremonies.

 Opening

-A pow-wow session begins with the Grand Entry and, in most cases, a prayer.
-The Eagle Staff leads the Grand Entry, followed by flags, then the dancers, while one of the host drums sings an opening song.
-This event is sacred in nature; some pow wows do not allow filming or photography during this time, though others allow it.
+A pow-wow session begins with the Grand Entry and a prayer.
+The Eagle Staff leads the Grand Entry, followed by flags and then the dancers, while one of the host drums performs an opening song.
+This event is considered sacred, and some pow-wows prohibit filming or photography during this time, though others permit it.

-If military veterans or active duty soldiers are present, they often carry the flags and eagle staffs.
-They are followed by the head dancers, then the remaining dancers usually enter the arena in a specific order: Men's Traditional, Men's Grass Dance, Men's Fancy, Women's Traditional, Women's Jingle, and Women's Fancy.
-Teens and small children then follow in the same order.
-Following the Grand Entry, the MC will invite a respected member of the community to give an invocation.
-The host drum that did not sing the Grand Entry song will then sing a Flag Song, followed by a Victory or Veterans' Song, during which the flags and staffs are posted at the MC's table.
+When military veterans or active duty service members are present, they are often given the honor for carrying the flags and eagle staffs.
+These individuals are followed by the head dancers, after which the remaining dancers typically enter the arena in a designated order: Men's Traditional, Men's Grass Dance, Men's Fancy, Women's Traditional, Women's Jingle, and Women's Fancy.
+This sequence is then followed by teens and small children in the same order.
+After the Grand Entry, the master of ceremonies (MC) invites a respected member of the community to deliver an invocation.
+The host drum that did not perform the Grand Entry song will then perform a Flag Song, followed by a Victory or Veterans' Song, during which the flags and staffs are placed at the MC's table.